acgetchell/mundus-atrox/src/journals/thirteenth.md

 4. *Viker* uses her spirit totem, giving everyone 7 HP and *Calmul* 21.
 5. *Tasbros* casts a spell on the remaining bolt launcher for 18 damage.
 6. I Teleport 30 ft, moves 30 ft, then attack the Hill Giant twice.
 I do 33 damage.
-7. *Tysnera* uses magic missile on 3 enemies and does 5 damage.
+7. *Tysnera* uses Magic Missile on 3 enemies and does 5 damage.
 8. *Calmul* gives heroism back to me (4 Temporary HP)
 9. *Wulrif* is invisible.
 10. *Steve* hits the bolt launcher for 29 damage.